Nigeria: 'Your Daughter Needs Help - AGN Elections Should Not Be Your Focus' - - Emeka Rollas to Rita Daniels

 Additionally, Mr Rollas criticised Mr Nwoko, the Guild's Chairman of the Board of Patrons, for bringing his marital issues to social media and publicly calling her out.

-He further denied claims that Mr Nwoko funded the AGN, paid for and furnished its office, or donated N200 million to the Guild.
+He further denied claims that Mr Nwoko funded the AGN, paid for and furnished its office, or donated $200 million to the Guild.

 "At our office launch, you said the N200 million was for your wife, not for AGN.
 The misinformation circulating everywhere is part of the burden I'm carrying, as I try to explain.
 You should have let people know it's money you gave to your wife for her film production and not to the Guild."